-4.0 REVIEW AND CONSULTATION PROCESS
+4. REVIEW AND CONSULTATION PROCESS

-The Fund will review this Strategy to ensure it remains up to date and meets the necessary regulatory requirements at least annually.
+The Fund will review this Strategy to ensure it remains up to date and meets the necessary regulatory requirements.
 A current version of the Strategy will always be available on the Pension Fund website.

 In preparing this Strategy the Fund has consulted with Scheme employers and other persons considered appropriate.
-Where it is necessary to revise the Strategy all Scheme employers will be notified of the changes and advised where they can obtain a copy of the revised strategy.
+Where it is necessary to make material revisions to the Strategy all Scheme employers will be notified of the changes and advised where they can obtain a copy of the revised strategy.